PierfrancescoSoffritti/android-youtube-player/README.md

 Disabling hardware acceleration on the Activity containing `YouTubePlayerView` may result in some weird behavior.
 The one I have observed so far shows a black image in the player, while the audio is playing normally.

 ### Play YouTube videos in the background
 With this library is easy to play YouTube videos when the app is not visible.
-In order to do that you simply have to not call `youtubePlayer.pause()` when the Activity is being paused or stopped.
+In order to do that you simply have to not call `youtubePlayer.pause()` when the Activity is being paused or stopped and enable background playback by calling `youtubePlayerView.enableBackgroundPlayback(true);` before calling `initialize` on it.

 Adding `YouTubePlayerView` as an [observer to a lifecycle](#lifecycleobserver) will automatically cause the player to pause the playback when the Activity/Fragment stops.

-Therefore if you want your app to keep playing even when the Activity/Fragment is paused/stopped, don't register it as a lifecycle observer.
+Therefore if you want your app to keep playing even when the Activity/Fragment is paused/stopped, don't register it as a lifecycle observer and enable background playback for the view.
 But remember to manually call `YouTubePlayerView.release()` when the Activity/Fragment is destroyed.

 Remember that this behavior is against [YouTube terms of service](https://developers.google.com/youtube/terms/api-services-terms-of-service), therefore if you decide to allow background playback you won't be able to publish your app on the Play Store.